 Understanding the Review Process to Achieve Innovation

-Furthermore, organisations may be rooted in their existing KPI’s hence they fail to empower grassroots staff with the tools and knowledge to innovate.
-How should organisations facilitate a better understanding of the innovation process within its staff?
+Furthermore, organisations may be rooted in their existing KPI’s resulting in their failure to empower grassroots staff with the tools and knowledge to innovate.
+How should organisations facilitate a better understanding of the innovation process within their staff?

-Participants undertaking this research theme may distinguish the differences between invention, innovation, and improvement.
-Participants can also look at exploring why pockets of innovation occur within organisations.
-Another, possibly related/composite study would be to explore why Australia lags in terms of industry engagement.
+Participants undertaking this research project may distinguish the differences between invention, innovation, and improvement.
+They can also explore why pockets of innovation occur within organisations.
+Another possible composite study would be to explore why Australia lags in terms of industry engagement.